 The first step estimation of CCP is based on eq.
 (18).
-The flexible logit is estimated with elasticnet logit estimator.
+The flexible logit is estimated with an elasticnet logit estimator.
 We highlight the main effects instead of the parameter estimates because the number of parameters are large and the direct interpretation of this estimation is not of our interest.
-The primary effect that reduce the probability of continuation is passed calendar days since left the shore.
+The primary effect that reduce the probability of continuation is passed calendar days since port.
 This is an advantage of using the CCP estimator in this model.
-The harvesters' problem is optimal stopping, but it is not an infinite horizon problem.
-There must be the maximum operation day T^{max} or maximum possible calendar days since left the port due to fuel or capacity constraints.
+The harvester's problem is optimal stopping, but it is not an infinite horizon problem.
+There must be the maximum operation day T^{max} or maximum possible calendar days since port due to fuel or capacity constraints.
 Harvesters expect less continuation value in the later periods of a cruise because they know T^{max} and that the rest of the cruise is not long.
-In terms of researchers, we can model the harvesters' expectation of continuation value by having passed calendar days since left the port as a state variable in the first step estimation instead of having explicit assumption about T^{max} .
+In terms of researchers, we can model the harvester's expectation of continuation value by having passed calendar days since port as a state variable in the first step estimation instead of having an explicit assumption about T^{max} .

 The interactions of past catch and passed calendar days since caught also affects the choice probability.
 In this estimation, we do not specify the functional form and each interaction of past catch and passed calendar days since caught is additively separable with each coefficient, $\sum{s=0}^{t-1} \phi{2t-s} d{ict-s} h{ict-s}$.
-The estimation result shows that 21 to 27 days (s = 21 to s = 27) since caught significantly decrease the probability of continuation while coefficients on 20 or less days since caught shrunk toward zero.
+The estimation result shows that 21 to 27 days ($s=21\ to\ s=27$) since caught significantly decreases the probability of continuation while coefficients on 20 or less days since caught shrink toward zero.